confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 ## Smart deserializers

-Rather than have the deserialization of wrapped vs unwrapped single fields be controlled by the ``WRAP_SINGLE_XXX`` family of properties, it is _almost_ possible to have the deserializers able to determine _at runtime_ and on a _record by record_ basis whether the serialized data contains an anonymous value or the single field within a record.
+Rather than have the deserialization of wrapped vs unwrapped single field schemas be controlled by the ``WRAP_SINGLE_XXX`` family of properties, it is _almost_ possible to have the deserializers able to determine _at runtime_ and on a _record by record_ basis whether the serialized data contains an anonymous value or the single field within a record.